Elevating Cognitive Learning Levels with Bloom’s Taxonomy in Digital Education

-Recently, iDream Education in partnership with Saint Gobain Foundation, implemented iPrep Digital Library, a tablet-based smart ICT lab setup integrated with iPrep’s content to engage and educate students even in their absence.
+Recently, iDream Education in partnership with the Saint Gobain Foundation, implemented iPrep Digital Library, a tablet-based smart ICT lab setup integrated with iPrep’s content to engage and educate students even in the absence of teachers.

 Under this initiative Parul Tundwal, Principal at Government Senior Secondary School, Bhaiwadi, Rajasthan stated that the iPrep Digital Tablets containing detailed NCERT syllabus for classes K-12 for all subjects enabled quality and joyful learning among the students.
 The nano-animated video content for all the lessons covered in the syllabus is highly interactive and loved by students at all grade levels.